d4wae89d498/cedc/contributing.md

 Dont use private fragments. use a separate impl file for easier build system that uses timestamp.
 Implementation module name shall ends with `.impl`.
 Implementations should export import their interfaces, implementations shall not export anything else.
 One class per module.
 Group impl and intrfaces within a dir named according class name but in snake case.
 If interface only, file goes at root of project without a directory.

-Containers :
+classes :
-Iterators should stay in hpp
+constructor shall be explicit

 ```C++
 module;